Forgotten and abandoned places, refound

 Here, people sit outside their homes and cook dumplings, while papercutters refine their centuries-old art in tiny workshops (you can even sit and watch, with no pressure to buy).

 Then again, you might argue that the crowds and commerce flooding Pingyao are appropriate.
-For this pastoral-seeming walled town was once the Qing dynasty’s opium-fuelled equivalent to Wall Street or Canary Wharf.
+For this pastoral-seeming walled town was once the Qing dynasty’s opium-fueled equivalent to Wall Street or Canary Wharf.

 It has a curious boom-and-bust history.
 After its banks collapsed in 1914, Pingyao became a backwater for much of the 20th century, a shell of its former mercantile, hustling self.
 That was, until China decided to take steps to preserve the town’s heritage in 1986 — and UNESCO sealed the deal in the late 90s.
 Now, domestic and international visitors alike flock here annually in their thousands.